Code-Institute-Submissions/franciskadutoit/README.md

 ### Future Features Left to Implement
 - A blog/ Articles - Allows the user to see some articles written by the Franciska Du Toit establishing her as a thought leader. - she currently doesn't have time to write a blog
-- Add success message for form - need Javascript
+- Add success message for form on contact page - need Javascript

 ## Technologies Used